-Inspired by the life and legacy of Hannah More, Tyntesfield welcomes award-winning Bristol poet, Holly Corfield Carr, as poet-in-residence in 2018.
+Inspired by the life and legacy of Hannah More, Tyntesfield welcomed award-winning Bristol poet, Holly Corfield Carr, as poet-in-residence in 2018.

-This summer, as part of the National Trust's Women and Power programme, Holly Corfield Carr will be launching her residency with a new book of poems written onsite at Tyntesfield and hosting a series of woodland writing workshops.
+In summer 2018, as part of the National Trust's Women and Power programme, Holly Corfield Carr launched her residency with a new book of poems written onsite at Tyntesfield and hosted a series of woodland writing workshops.

-Addressing how feminists, environmentalists and poets might consider how power might be distributed today, Holly will be exploring the site of the 'little elevation' as the ideal position, a place from which we can prioritise expertise, cooperation and care.
+Addressing how feminists, environmentalists and poets might consider how power might be distributed today, Holly explored the site of the 'little elevation' as the ideal position, a place from which we can prioritise expertise, cooperation and care.

-As part of Holly's residency, the National Trust is publishing 'Indifferent Cresses', a book of Holly's poems, field notes and pressings made onsite in the Tyntesfield plantation.
+As part of Holly's residency, the National Trust published 'Indifferent Cresses', a book of Holly's poems, field notes and pressings made onsite in the Tyntesfield plantation.

 Taking its title from Hannah More's complaint that women's writing is sometimes as celebrated as a salad, 'Indifferent Cresses' is described by the poet as a 'commonplace of undergrowth' and comes complete with a magnifying aperture and pockets so that the reader might make the book their own.

-Copies of 'Indifferent Cresses' will be given to participants of the workshops led by Holly, and are also being distributed to schools across Bristol in the spirit of Hannah More's commitment to education for women and girls in the city.
+Copies of 'Indifferent Cresses' were given to participants of the workshops led by Holly, and were also distributed to schools across Bristol in the spirit of Hannah More's commitment to education for women and girls in the city.

 A bit about Holly Corfield Carr